Medical marijuana storefronts on South Portland agenda

-SOUTH PORTLAND, Maine (NEWS CENTER Maine) -- Medical marijuana storefronts could pop-up in South Portland.
+SOUTH PORTLAND (NEWS CENTER Maine) -- Medical marijuana storefronts could pop-up in South Portland.
 City Council is considering amendments to its Medical and Adult Recreational Use of Marijuana ordinance.
 The proposal could change zoning for potential storefronts in commercial areas.

 Earlier this month, the planning board held a public hearing recommending language changes for overnight safe storage of products and money, and addressing potential odor issues.
 Some South Portland residents say they have no issue with it, but want it done the right way.